 Chief Executive Officer, Co-Founder

-Arnon co-founded Alector in 2013 and has served as a member of our board of directors, as Chief Executive Officer, and as our President since 2013.
-Arnon co-founded Annexon Biosciences, Inc., and served as its acting Chief Executive Officer from August 2011 to December 2014 and served as a member of the board of directors, including as Chairman from August 2011 to February 2017.
-Arnon co-founded Rinat Neuroscience Corporation (acquired by Pfizer Inc. in August 2006), and served as President, Chief Scientific Officer, and as a member of the board of directors from August 2001 to August 2006.
-From January 1985 to August 2001, Arnon served in various roles at Genentech, Inc., where he ultimately served as Staff Scientist and was appointed as a permanent member of Genentech’s Research Review Committee, where his team discovered the target for the cancer drug Erivedge.
-Arnon conducted his post-doctoral fellowship at Genentech, Inc. He holds a Ph.D. in biology from the Hebrew University of Jerusalem.
+Dr. Rosenthal co-founded Alector in 2013 and has served as a member of our Board of Directors and as Chief Executive Officer since 2013.
+Dr. Rosenthal co-founded Annexon Biosciences, Inc. (NASDAQ: ANNX) and served as its acting Chief Executive Officer from August 2011 to December 2014 and served as a member of the Board of Directors, including as Chairman from August 2011 to February 2017.
+Dr. Rosenthal co-founded Rinat Neuroscience Corporation, which discovered and developed the migraine drug, Ajovy (acquired by Pfizer Inc. in August 2006), and served as President, Chief Scientific Officer, and as a member of the Board of Directors from August 2001 to August 2006.
+From January 1985 to August 2001, Dr. Rosenthal served in various roles at Genentech, Inc., where he ultimately served as Staff Scientist and was appointed as a permanent member of Genentech’s Research Review Committee, where his team discovered the target for the cancer drug Erivedge.
+Dr. Rosenthal conducted his post- doctoral fellowship at Genentech, Inc. He holds a Ph.D. in biology from the Hebrew University of Jerusalem.

 Close